The Perfect First Aid Kit for Dogs!

 Though we never want this to happen, it is always best to be prepared for those worst case scenarios.
 Having knowledge of Pet CPR and First Aid techniques and a properly stocked first aid kit increase your chances of avoiding tragedy.

 "One out of four pets would survive if just one pet first aid technique was applied prior to getting emergency veterinary care." ~ American Animal Hospital Association (AAHA)

-With so much on the line, I highly recommend getting certified training from a professional such as Malinda Malone of Diamond Pet CPR Training.
+With so much on the line, I highly recommend getting certified training from a professional such as Malinda Malone of The Frontline Coalition.
 Below, Malinda outlines what you will need to assemble the Perfect First Aid Kit for Dogs!

 Dressing and Bandages:

 • Adhesive Tape (1 inch roll)

 • Gauze Pads (3 or 4 inch squares)

 • Gauze Roll (2 inch for small dogs, 3 inch for big dogs)

 • Scissors (blunt end)

 • Eye Dropper